sordina/sordina.github.io/_drafts/whats_in_my_tabs.markdown

 layout: post
 title:  "What's in my Tabs?
 (Wed, 17 Feb, 2016)"
 categories: blog
+tags: ["whats-in-my-tabs"]
 ---

-Hi!

-This is a new post series called "What's in my Tabs?".
+This is the start of a new post series titled "What's in my Tabs?"

-Basically, I go through each of my open browser tabs and explain why its there.
+In it, I go through each of my open browser tabs and explain why its there.

-In future, I won't repeat tabs that have been previously discussed unless their presence has a new significance.
+In the future I won't repeat tabs that have been previously discussed unless their presence has a new significance.
+This should also help me clear out old tabs that I've never got around to reading, and give me a higher-level understanding of the tabs that I have.

-## Without Futher Ado...
+Without Futher Ado...

 <!--more-->